 The CustomResourceDefinition API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.
 The name of a CRD object must be a valid DNS subdomain name.

 This frees you from writing your own API server to handle the custom resource, but the generic nature of the implementation means you have less flexibility than with API server aggregation.

 Refer to the custom controller example for an example of how to register a new custom resource, work with instances of your new resource type, and use a controller to handle events.

 Usually, each resource in the Kubernetes API requires code that handles REST requests and manages persistent storage of objects.
 The main Kubernetes API server handles built-in resources like pods and services, and can also generically handle custom resources through CRDs.

-The aggregation layer allows you to provide specialized implementations for your custom resources by writing and deploying your own standalone API server.
-The main API server delegates requests to you for the custom resources that you handle, making them available to all of its clients.
+The aggregation layer allows you to provide specialized implementations for your custom resources by writing and deploying your own API server.
+The main API server delegates requests to your API server for the custom resources that you handle, making them available to all of its clients.

 Choosing a method for adding custom resources

 CRDs are easier to use.
 Aggregated APIs are more flexible.
 Choose the method that best meets your needs.